masspayio/masspay-ruby-sdk/docs/LoadApi.md

 Reverse a user load

-Reverse a load that was already processed.
-If the load is still in scheduled status, it will mark it as cancelled
+This **DELETE** endpoint is used to reverse a load transaction that was already processed, allowing you to remove funds from a user's wallet. <br> To use this endpoint, you need to provide the `user_token` as a parameter in the URL Path, and the load_token as a parameter in the Query string. <br> The endpoint will then attempt to reverse the specified load transaction.
+If the load is still in scheduled status, it will be marked as cancelled.

 ### Examples